paycenonoli/dev-to-prod-promotion/README.md

 terraform untaint aws_s3_bucket.terraform_state

-Then the plan was reviewed again.
+The plan was then reviewed again.

 Lesson

 Always investigate Terraform destroy/replacement actions before applying a plan.

-↩️ Rollback Strategy

-Helm

-Inspect release history:

-helm history frontend -n microservices-dev

-Helm can roll back to a known-good release revision.

-GitOps

-For GitOps deployments, a preferred rollback approach is often:

-Bad GitOps Commit
-       ↓
-Git Revert
-       ↓
-Argo CD
-       ↓
-Known-Good Kubernetes State

-This preserves an auditable change history.

-🧪 Testing and Verification
+20. Testing and Verification

-The project used three levels of validation.
+The application was tested at multiple layers.

-1. External routing
+External routing

 curl http://localhost/